sonyarianto/pocketbase-docker/README.md

     external: true
 ```

-Run it with `docker compose up -d`
+Run it with `docker compose up -d`.
+Just `docker inspect be-pocketbase` for details.

 ### Sample of Nginx (reverse proxy use case)